-- 5.5.2 Ideally, the site would be served with good access, lighting, toilets and have telephone facilities close by. - 5.5.3 Realistically, this will be unusual in operational terms.
-A wide thoroughfare or surface car park may be put to use as the Silver Control in the absence of more suitable accommodation. - 5.5.4 The advice of the Fire Service in matters of fire safety, in connection with the placement of the Silver Controls, will be sought by the other emergency services.
+5.4.2 Ideally, the site would be served with good access, lighting, toilets and have telephone facilities close by.

+- 5.4.3 Realistically, this will be unusual in operational terms.
+A wide thoroughfare or surface car park may be put to use as the Silver Control in the absence of more suitable accommodation. - 5.4.4 The advice of the Fire Service in matters of fire safety, in connection with the placement of the Silver Controls, will be sought by the other emergency services.
 This advice may well be extended if the incident involves chemicals or other hazardous materials, or structural hazards.
-The choice of the site would then be influenced by wind direction, gradient and the risk potential of the hazard. - 5.5.5 The importance of this joint Silver Control function should not be underestimated.
-The experience of other disasters has demonstrated the benefits derived by the establishment of close contact between the emergency services and other agencies involved in the management of the incident. - 5.5.6 The Police Silver Commander, in conjunction with officers of the other services, will be responsible for confirming or amending the siting of the Control / Command Units and will establish liaison between them. - 5.5.7 The Fire Service will usually set up the inter-agency communications link between Control / Command Units.
+The choice of the site would then be influenced by wind direction, gradient and the risk potential of the hazard. - 5.4.5 The importance of this joint Silver Control function should not be underestimated.
+The experience of other disasters has demonstrated the benefits derived by the establishment of close contact between the emergency services and other agencies involved in the management of the incident. - 5.4.6 The Police Silver Commander, in conjunction with officers of the other services, will be responsible for confirming or amending the siting of the Control / Command Units and will establish liaison between them. - 5.4.7 The Fire Service will usually set up the inter-agency communications link between Control / Command Units.
 Although units should be positioned close enough to ensure efficient liaison and co-ordination, their proximity must not impair good radio communications.
 About 10 metres separation is ideal.

-5.6 Arrival of Senior Officers/transfer of command
+5.5 Arrival of Senior Officers/transfer of command

-5.6.1 Senior officers arriving at their respective control/command units are to establish contact with their Incident Commanders and should also make contact with the Police Silver in order to notify any transfer of command.
+5.5.1 Senior officers arriving at their respective control/command units are to establish contact with their Incident Commanders and should also make contact with the Police Silver in order to notify any transfer of command.

-5.7 Identification
+5.6 Identification

-5.7.1 To aid identification, the blue, red or green identifying lights on each of the main control units of the emergency services will be switched ON unless to do so would be dangerous, e.g., through the proximity of flammable gases.
+5.6.1 To aid identification, the blue, red or green identifying lights on each of the main control units of the emergency services will be switched ON unless to do so would be dangerous, e.g., through the proximity of flammable gases.
 The blue lights of all other vehicles must be SWITCHED OFF, except during incidents on open motorways and unless deemed to be necessary elsewhere to avoid accidents.

-5.8 Provision of Liaison Officers
+5.7 Provision of Liaison Officers

-- 5.8.1 Fire Service officers will attend Essex Police Headquarters as liaison officers when required. - 5.8.2 The Ambulance Service will provide liaison officers to Police and Fire Service Headquarters upon request. - 5.8.3 The Local Authority will provide liaison officers to Essex Police Headquarters upon request. - 5.8.4 Other organisations may be appointed as required.
+- 5.7.1 Fire Service officers will attend Essex Police Headquarters as liaison officers when required. - 5.7.2 The Ambulance Service will provide liaison officers to Police and Fire Service Headquarters and Acute Hospitals upon request, in addition to each receiving hospital. - 5.7.3 The Local Authority will provide liaison officers to Essex Police Headquarters upon request. - 5.7.4 Other organisations may be appointed as required.
 Great care must be taken to avoid duplication of liaison officers and the confusion it can cause.